cypress-io/cypress-documentation/content/guides/component-testing/slots-vue.md

 ---

 Slots are one of the most powerful language features in Vue.
-With the ability to define fallback content, named slots, and scoped slots, they allow parent components to inject their own markup, styles, and behavior.
+With the ability to define fallback content, named slots, and scoped slots.
+They allow parent components to inject their markup, styles, and behavior.

 Like props and events, slots are part of the component's public API.